 It is important to understand that nursing home neglect does not always occur in the form of obvious physical trauma.
-Many times, this abuse and neglect is of an emotional nature.
-In a large majority of cases, patient neglect occurs due to actions of the staff.
+Many times, this abuse and neglect are of an emotional nature.
+In a large majority of cases, patient neglect occurs due to the actions of the staff.

 Here are some examples of patient neglect in nursing homes:

 - Neglect of Medical Health: This is when the nursing staff fails to attend, treat or prevent a medical problem in a patient.
 For example, if the patient has had a stroke, there are protocols in place to help prevent pressure sores.
 If a patient is diabetic, not only does the patient need their medications on time, but their blood sugar levels have to be checked regularly.
 The staff is also needs to observe and report any diabetic complications like a foot infection, non-healing wound, urinary tract infection or difficulty in urination.
 They also need to report if the patient suddenly becomes confused, develops weakness, or is unable to walk or use his arms.
 If the staff fails to do any of these expected tasks, they are basically neglecting the patient.

 - Neglect of Personal Care: All nursing home residents need some type of basic personal care depending on their disability.
 Some may need help with using the bathroom, brushing teeth, putting on clothes, and assistance during showering.
 Leaving a patient unattended for days in the same dirty, soiled clothes or a bed soaked with urine is a form of neglect.